thehandsomezebra/bitbucket-branch-mgmt-resource/README.md

 > It takes advantage of `rest/api/1.0` calls.

-> If you are not using the same version that I am, or your BitBucket admin has certain features limited/turned off -- **please note that your mileage may vary.**
+> If you are not using the same version that I am, or if your BitBucket admin has certain features limited/turned off -- **please note that your mileage may vary.**
 ---

-## Service Account
+### Additional notes on a Service Account User

 - I recommend that you set up a Service Account user in BitBucket for these actions.
 Once created, set up a token.
 That will be the token you will use as a var in the pipeline.
 - Additional setup for granting the service user access to your project/repo is REQUIRED.
 Please do that: otherwise, you will not be able to use this pipeline resource tool successfully.